socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-09-06-simlab-is-closing.md

 teaseimage: /images/post_images/horizon.jpg
 teaseimage-alttext: "Photograph of clouds and sunlight on the horizon"
 author: Laura Walker McDonald
+excerpt: I am very sad to announce that SIMLab is closing.
 ---

 I am very sad to announce that SIMLab is closing.